Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: An Improved 3D Line Detection Algorithm

 Source detection is, at its heart, a statistical test to rule out the hypothesis $\mathcal{H}_0$ of no source being present somewhere in the observational dataset under examination.
 If $\mathcal{H}_0$ can be rejected with confidence, we accept the reasonable alternative, $\mathcal{H}_1$, that the signature from the sought astronomical source is present in our dataset. \mbox{LSDCat}, like virtually every astronomical source detection software, is based around linear filtering of the data prior to deciding between $\mathcal{H}_1$ and $\mathcal{H}_0$.

 Arguably, the most suitable filter for the detection of isolated astronomical emission line sources in a background noise dominated observational dataset is the ``matched filter''; the name resonates that the response of the filter is matched to the known or expected shape of the signal to be detected.
 Matched filters provide the optimal test statistic to decide between $\mathcal{H}_0$ and $\mathcal{H}_1$, i.e., no other statistic provides a better decision criterion \citep[see, e.g.,][for a textbook treament of matched filtering]{Das1991}.
-A recent review on advanced matched filtering concepts was presented by \cite{Vio2021} and we follow in some parts the notation developed in there.
 The applications of the matched filter are widespread in science and engineering, e.g., detection of gravitational waves \citep{Jaranowski2012} or radar \citep{Schwartz1975}, and in the following we describe how this concept is being applied to the emission line source detection problem in IFS data.
+A recent review on advanced matched filtering concepts relevant for astronomy was presented by \cite{Vio2021} and we follow in some parts the notation developed in there.